slwu89/Individual.jl/docs/src/examples/sir-basic.md

 ## Simulation

-We run a simulation and plot the results.
+We draw a trajectory and plot the results.

 ````@example sir-basic
 out = Array{Int64}(undef, steps, 3)